Kristine Rusten

 Kristine Rusten (6 July 1940 - 3 December 2003) was a Norwegian politician for the Labour Party.
+Outside politics she worked as a shopkeeper.

-Born in Lom, Rusten was elected to the Norwegian Parliament from Oppland in 1977, and was re-elected on one occasion.

-At a local level, she was a member of the executive committee of Lom municipal council from 1971 to 1975.
+Born in Lom Municipality, Rusten was elected to the Norwegian Parliament from Oppland in 1977, and was re-elected on one occasion.
+At a local level, she was a member of the executive committee of the municipal council of Lom Municipality from 1971 to 1975.
 She chaired the local party chapter from 1976 to 1977.

-Outside politics she worked as a shopkeeper.